mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 ## Discussion and comments
 - Julien Colomb
-  - using DataLad with GIN.
-DataLad is too computer scientific; how to make access easier for biologists -> MHanke: GUI is not a solution, automatically extracting metadata should already help; interfaces for metadata should be developed as well to make required metadata entry low key as well. community needs to be engaged for tailored solutions to this end.
+  - they are using DataLad with GIN.
+DataLad on its own is too complicated; access needs to be made easier for biologists.
+  - Michael Hanke: just providing a GUI is not a solution, automatically extracting metadata from datasets and make them available should already help; interfaces for metadata should be developed to make required metadata entry low key as well.
+The Community needs to be engaged for tailored solutions to this end.
 NFDI Neuro should be the platform for it.
 Convenience and robustness need to be balanced.

 - Stephan Hachinger, LRZ Graching
-  - interested in contributing to RDM; some efforts for writing adaptors to export metadata to search engines. offer capacity to write adaptors for NFDI projects as well.
-Also offer in terms of infrastructure itself.
+  - interested in contributing to RDM within the scope of NFDI Neuro; they already did some effort for writing adaptors to export metadata to search engines and offer capacity to write adaptors for NFDI projects as well.
-  - is the NFDI planning to deploy datalad on computing centers; how to best interact with NFDI in the next weeks; MHanke: will not go to every institute and deploy services but will establish collaborations with institutes - transfer teams are permanently reachable people from domains available for the institutes.
+  - is the NFDI planning to deploy Datalad on computing centers; how to best interact with NFDI in the next weeks;
+  - Michael Hanke: NFDI Neuro will not visit every institute and deploy services, but will establish collaborations with institutes; so called transfer teams for the individual Task areas should be permanently reachable people available for institutes and data centers.

 - Timo Dickscheid:
-  - follow up in Julien; gap between developers and analysts and labmates - within the lab there are individual solutions.
+  - follow up on Julien Colomb; there is a gap between developers and analysts and people in a lab; within the lab there are already individual solutions.
-  - datalad makes sense and would like to use it but was too difficult for neuroanatomists.
+  - Datalad makes sense and they ould like to use it, but it was too difficult for their Neuroanatomists to quickly learn and use.
-  - agrees that a custom interface for user groups would make much sense, they are doing this right now to put a mask on top of datalad and it works quite well.
+  - agrees that a custom interface for user groups would make much sense; they are in the process of implementing one to put an entry-mask on top of Datalad and it works quite well.
   - the NFDI should also be a point of access to share these user interfaces.
-  - MHanke: agreed, also the collaboration aspect in development is the proper approach; a common layer for collaborative development needs to be established via the NFDI and made known to the experts in the lab so they can participate and benefit.
+  - Michael Hanke: the collaboration aspect in development is the proper approach; a common layer for collaborative development needs to be established via NFDI Neuro and made known to the experts within individual labs so they can participate and benefit.

 - Lucia Melloni
-    - have problem in documenting complete metadata, to make them searchable. community standards in metadata are required.
+    - they encounter problems in documenting complete metadata and to make them searchable; from their perspective community standards in metadata are required.
-    - MHanke: Datalad is dumb in the sense that it does not get in the way.
-Start with low quality metadata standards and grow up from there to reduce the barrier. the researcher has to be rewarded somehow for entering high quality metadata.
-Datalad already provides a local search enginge for entered metadata w/o the need for a database.
+    - Michael Hanke: Datalad is dumb in the sense that it does not get in the way when collecting and providing data and metadata.
+NFDI Neuro should start with low quality metadata standards and build up from there to reduce the barrier.
+The researcher has to be rewarded somehow for entering high quality metadata.
+Datalad already provides a local search engine for entered metadata w/o the need for a database.

 - Tamas Spisak (UKE Essen)
-  - uses datalad; plan to use datalad for imaging data; how is the stance with respect to GDPR
+  - they are using Datalad and plan to use it for imaging data; how is the stance with respect to GDPR.
-  - is there direct support in datalad
-  - MHanke: virtual brain cloud - assessment of GDPR compliance of datasets; datalad cannot give GDPR compliance out of the box
+  - Michael Hanke: they are working with the Virtual brain cloud which provide an assessment of GDPR compliance of datasets; Datalad cannot provide GDPR compliance out of the box.

 - Philip Tovote:
-  - marketplace is a very good idea
-  - would NFDI Neuro provide a platform for this kind of self organized marketplace?
+  - an NFDI Neuro marketplace is a very good idea; would NFDI Neuro provide a platform for this kind of self organized marketplace?
-  - MHanke: the answer has to be yes.
+  - Michael Hanke: the answer has to be yes.
 NFDI Neuro should be the coordinating entity and has to provide this kind of service.
-But: the groups have to be defined first and then the groups can talk about metadata. start small and succeed and not aim high and delay.
+But the groups have to be defined first and then talk about metadata.
+Start small and succeed by not aiming too high and delay.

 - Julien Coulomb
   - NFDI Neuro infrastructure and Datalad: is this the only content or will there be other tools
-  - MHanke: infrastructure is a wide field and not just datalad. the core purpose is to connect tools.
-It is not about consolidation into a single tool.
-It should be and stay independently extensible and should stay as decentral as possible.
-If a new tool emerges that is better capable of getting the job done, it should be used and be easy to switch.
+  - Michael Hanke: infrastructure is a wide field and should not just be Datalad.
+The core purpose is not to consolidate everything into a single tool but to connect existing tools.
+The underlying infrastructure should be and stay independently extensible and as de-central as possible.
+If a new tool compared to Datalad emerges that is better capable of getting the job done, it should be used and be easy to switch.
-  - TWachtler: as clarification: infrastructure is used in a general sense and not in the sense of specific tools.
+  - Thomas Wachtler: as clarification: infrastructure is used in a general sense and not in the sense of specific tools.

 ## Chat
 Michael Hanke